SamHulme1/Art-By-Jamie/README.md

 ![wireframes](assets/img/readme-images/art-by-jamie-wireframe.png)

-Here are the wireframes for all four pages of Art By Jame on Desktop, Mobile and Tablet
+Here are the wireframes for all four pages of Art By Jame on Desktop, Mobile and Tablet.
+Although my final side differs slightly from these wireframes.
+They helped me to create consisitencey accross the site.

 ## Features: